srinidhinandakumar/big-data-content-similarity/README.md

 # Clustering a Big Dataset using Tika-Similarity

+**Objective**: Using a big dataset - UFO[Unidentified Flying Objects] sightings in the US, we aim to merge it with 4 other relevant datasets such that we add more features to the resulting dataset (v1 UFO dataset).
+The goal is to understand the unintended consequences of big data and make inferences about UFO sightings and its causes.
+Through this project, we also aim to understand similarity between different UFO sighting instances
 This project uses a UFO sightings dataset.

 Four more datasets (air pollution, drug poisoning, us cities, ufo dataset with latitude and longitude, cancer incedences) are used and a comprehensive dataset is formed.